 Imagine you have to visualize a long-term project the simplest way possible.
 What is the first solution that comes to your mind?
 Most project managers would say that a Gantt chart can be a real lifesaver in this situation.
-This powerful tool for project planning helps you to display the sequence of the main project stages and tasks, as well as their duration within one chart.
-It seems that there haven’t been invented more powerful and illustrative method for this purpose yet.
+This powerful tool for project planning helps you display the sequence of the main project stages and tasks, as well as their duration within one chart.
+For this purpose, this is the most illustrative method so far.

 Let’s look at what you have now:

 - all deadlines written in separate sticky notes